Particular/docs.particular.net/persistence/upgrades/cosmosdb-1to1.1.md

 ## EnableMigrationMode has moved

-The previous location of the `EnableMigrationMode` has been deprecated and now the `persistenceConfiguration.Sagas().EnableMigrationMode()` should be used instead.
+The previous location of the `EnableMigrationMode` has been deprecated and the `persistenceConfiguration.Sagas().EnableMigrationMode()` should be used instead.

 ## Changes to transactions